Gesee-y/EventNotifiers.jl/ReadMe.md

 ## Why Notifyers.jl ?

-While offering approximatively the same performance as the two package above, `Notifyer` offer a good solution if you need both synchronous and asynchronous [observer](https://www.geeksforgeeks.org/observer-pattern-set-1-introduction/) in your project.
+While offering comparable performance to two package above, `Notifyer` offer a versatile solution if you need both synchronous and asynchronous [observer](https://www.geeksforgeeks.org/observer-pattern-set-1-introduction/) in your project.

 ## Why states ?